lengstrom/gitlinks/README.md

 maps `zoom` to <a href="https://mit.zoom.us/j/95091088705">https://mit.zoom.us/j/95091088705</a>, he (or any other user) can then access it at
 <a href="http://loganengstrom.com/go/zoom">http://loganengstrom.com/go/zoom</a>
-(as the GitHub pages site `lengstrom.github.io` maps to `loganengstrom.com`).
+(since the GitHub pages site `lengstrom.github.io` maps to `loganengstrom.com`).
-We can also organize keys through directories, such as with `classes/NLP`.
+We can also organize keys through nesting, such as with `classes/NLP`.

 ## EZ Setup
 ### Make a new repository